 Choose your Career Direction

 Don’t worry if you haven’t determined what careers paths might interest you.
-Take our recommended self-assessments, Strong Interest Inventory or Focus2.
+Take one of our recommended self-assessments, such as the Strong Interest Inventory.
 Even if you know your intended career path, taking one of our assessments may help to confirm your decision.
 Explore possible career paths on Vault.com for information about careers and industries that might interest you and meet with a Career Counselor to discuss your options.

 Prepare for your Job Search